 You’re enjoying your day off wandering around Soho when your boss texts you that she needs meetings with four different clients set up before her flight touches down in Albuquerque.
 Take a deep breath and order a glass (or carafe) of wine at Epistrophy.
 The all-day cafe has a full bar and a good selection of wines, and you can use this opportunity to decide whether you really need that $80 cat beret you saw while window shopping.
 On weekends, it’s possible they might ask you to close your laptop after 6-ish.

 Cafe Amrita is less than a block from Central and Morningside Park, and it’s a short walk from both Columbia and Mt.
 Sinai.
 So whether you need a cocktail to help power you through Civilization And Its Discontents, or need to commiserate about the Boards with your fellow residents, Cafe Amrita is here for you.
-They stay open till midnight every day, but it’s best to work here during Happy Hour, when they have $3 beers, $4 well drinks, and $5 wines.
+They stay open till midnight every day, but it’s best to work here during Happy Hour.

 Greene Grape Annex looks like it could be your friend’s apartment - if your friend had a beautiful ground-floor space in Fort Greene where she let strangers hang out all day.
 The big open space is a comfortable place to work with tons of seating and some couches.
 Along with a full food menu of things like grain bowls and sandwiches, they have a rotating wine list, draft beers, and cocktails.